mr-mingo/SNI-Spoofing-Android/README.md

 We utilize GitHub Releases to distribute our application binaries:

-* **Pre-releases (`v0.1.0` to `v0.9.x`):** Experimental development versions marked as `Pre-release`.
-They contain the latest experimental features but might be unstable.
+* **Old Versions (prior to `v0.9.0`):** These builds lack fundamental threading optimizations and can suffer from connection pool exhaustion under heavy concurrency loads.
+Their usage is highly discouraged.
-* **Stable Releases (`v1.0.0+`):** Production-ready, fully verified stable APKs.
+* **Stable & Optimized Releases (`v0.9.0+`):** Production-ready, fully verified stable APKs with refined low-level network concurrency and highly reduced power consumption.

-Go to the **Releases** section, download the latest `.apk` file, and install it on your Android device.
+Go to the Releases section, download the latest `.apk` file, and install it on your Android device.

 ---

 ## 🛠 Technical Architecture

-The app is engineered using modern Android development patterns, designed to offer high performance, minimal battery consumption, and maximum reliability on mobile platforms.
-Interaction between the background proxy engine and the UI relies on stable, reactive stream flows in Kotlin.
+The core network loop has been heavily re-engineered to bypass standard Android coroutine limitations.
+Instead of using default coroutine dispatchers (such as `Dispatchers.IO`, which caps execution at 64 parallel threads), the networking core leverages an asynchronous Java-backed `Cached Thread Pool` via `Executors`.
+This ensures dynamic thread allocation for every accepted socket, completely eliminating thread starvation and app freezes during rapid sequential content loading (e.g., streaming or downloading).

 **Libraries & Technologies used:**

-* **Kotlin:** Core backend implementation, taking advantage of Coroutines and `StateFlow` for state management and async socket processing.
+* **Kotlin (Coroutines & Executors):** Core backend implementation combining standard coroutines with dynamic Java low-level executors for thread-safe concurrent socket parsing.
 * **Jetpack Compose:** The prominent Android UI toolkit for constructing an interactive, reactive frontend layout.
 * **Android Native Services:** Leveraging Foreground Services and Notifications to maintain sustained socket activity and network relays without aggressive system kills.
 * **TileService:** Deeply integrated with the Android infrastructure to provide a functional QS Menu shortcut tool.